wp-plugins/clickbank-niche-storefronts/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place shortcode **[clickbank-niche-storefront]** in your pages.

+Please visit the link [Clickbank Niche Storefront WordPress Plugin...](http://cbproads.com/clickbank_niche_storefront_wordpress_plugin.asp) for more information on how to install.
+It is easy and take a minute only.

 == Frequently asked questions ==

 = A question that someone might have =